 While remote working is a necessity for some, many businesses are adopting it for the benefits it offers.
 It reduces costs, attracts talent, and can give a productivity boost equivalent to a full day’s work each week.

 But keeping remote workers engaged can be tough.
-We’re going to explore why – first, though, let’s explain what we mean by engagement and remote working.
+We’re going to explore why – first, though, let’s explain what we mean by employee engagement and remote working.

 Defining the problem